phaserjs/phaser/README.md

 * Gestures input class.
 * Flash CC html output support.
 * Game parameters read from Google Docs.

-Right now however our main focus is on documentation and examples, we won't be touching any of the above features until the docs are finished.

 Test Suite
 ----------